vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

   }

 }
 ```
+>[!NOTE]
+>Installer script also supports other parameters such as channel, realtime protection, version, etc. To select from the list of available options, check help.
+>`./mde_installer.sh --help`

 #### Create a manifest to deploy Defender for Endpoint by configuring repositories manually
 Add the following content to the `install_mdatp/manifests/init.pp` file.
 You can also download it from [GitHub](https://github.com/microsoft/mdatp-xplat/blob/master/linux/installation/third_party_installation_playbooks/puppet.install_mdatp_manual.init.pp).